nbrl/advocate-things-js-sdk/README.md

 There are two methods of sending data to the Advocate Things API: automatic and ad hoc.

 ### A note on registering Touch and Sharepoints
-Any Touch or Sharepoints MUST be registered with an Advocacy Analyst before implementation - any that **aren't will not be tracked**.
+Any Touch or Sharepoints MUST be registered with an Advocacy Analyst before implementation - any that **are not will not be tracked**.

 ### Automatic
-With automatic sending Touchpoints and Sharepoints are identified via URLs.
-In order to send metadata about these Touchpoints and Sharepoints you should defined a global `advocate_things_data` variable, e.g.
+With automatic sending Touchpoints and Sharepoints are identified via the current URL.
+In order to send metadata about these Touchpoints and Sharepoints you should define a global `advocate_things_data` variable, e.g.

 ```html
 <!-- base_template.handlebars -->